 Danish food is slowly gaining popularity around the world.
 In the past, Denmark was mainly known for its pastries, but just as you would expect, the country has a lot to offer on the culinary scene.
-If you visit Denmark, you will most likely eat out, so here are a couple of suggestions on foods to eat in Denmark!
+If you visit Denmark, you will most likely eat out a lot, so here are a couple of suggestions on foods to eat in Denmark!

 A very simple dish, but one that is incredibly tasty and very common in Denmark.
 Smørrebrød is basically an open sandwich – a piece of quality bread with lots of different toppings.
 The toppings will usually be cold cuts of meat or fish, such as ham or smoked salmon, accompanied by butter, cheese, selected vegetables, and so on.
 Shrimps are often used too, and the bread will almost always have a layer of butter.
 The name ‘smørrebrød’ literally means buttered bread.

-Smørrebrød is typically served at social meetings as lunch or as a small meal a couple of hours before or after the main dinner.
-However, many people also eat it by themselves at home, so it is not only for special occasions.
-Some restaurants specialize in smørrebrød and if you go to a fancy Danish restaurant, you might be able to order a piece of smørrebrød as a starter.
+Smørrebrød is typically served at social meetings for lunch or as a small meal a couple of hours before or after the main dinner.
+However, many people also eat it at home, so it is not only for special occasions.
+Some restaurants specialize in smørrebrød and if you go to a fancy Danish restaurant, you might be able to order a piece of smørrebrød as a starter meal.

-It is seen as a healthier and fuller choice than white bread.
-Danish rye bread will often have lots of seeds in it, adding further to the nutritional benefits.
+It is seen as a healthier and ‘fuller’ choice than white bread.
+Danish rye bread will often have seeds in it, adding further to the nutritional benefits.
 Rugbrød is sold in every supermarket and is usually eaten at home.
+Bakeries sell it too.
 It is rarely served in restaurants or at parties, aside from buffets and as small side pieces to the main course.

 Often considered to be the national dish of Denmark: Stegt flæsk is a cut of pork belly, fried on the pan, and accompanied by potatoes and parsley sauce.
 If you want to order this at a Danish restaurant, look for “Stegt flæsk med persillesovs”.

-It became popular among the Danes in the late 19th-century, and now it is something that most Danish people eat quite often.
-Since it is difficult to eat this dish in other countries, it is one of the few things that you can only really try in Denmark.
+It became popular among the Danes in the late 19th century, and now it is something that most Danish people eat quite often.
+Since it is difficult to find this dish in other countries, it is one of the few things that you can only really try in Denmark.

 This fish, known as herring in English, is one of the most popular things to eat in Denmark.
 You can find it in all sorts of variants.
 Most people will buy smoked herring in the supermarket for daily use, but you can find more fancy variants of this fish by visiting some of the many seafood restaurants in Denmark.

-It is expensive, usually priced in the same range as salmon.
-However, many fishing enthusiasts catch their own herring, since it is found in the waters around Denmark.
+It is expensive, usually in the same price range as salmon.
+However, many fishing enthusiasts catch their own herring, since it is easily found in the waters around Denmark.

-Every country has a specific type of meatballs, and so does Denmark.
+Every country has a specific type of meatball, and so does Denmark.
 Frikadeller is the name, and it is one of the best Danish foods.
-Most Danes will eat it monthly, perhaps even weekly, usually cooking a large batch at a time so there is enough for dinner, but also enough for lunch on the following day.
+Most Danes will eat it regularly, perhaps even weekly, usually cooking a large batch at a time so there is enough for dinner, but also enough for lunch on the following day.

 Frikadeller is made with ground pork meat, flour, milk, eggs, onion, salt and pepper.
 These ingredients are all mixed, and small meatballs are then formed.
-These are cooked on a pan with a thick layer of butter.
-It is an affordable thing to make, so frikadeller are typically cheap to eat in restaurants and in street food markets.
+These are cooked in a pan with a thick layer of butter.
+It is an affordable thing to make, so frikadeller are typically cheap to buy in restaurants and street food markets.
 If you get invited to someone’s home for dinner, there’s a good chance that they will make this dish!

-Now, cinnamon rolls might be sold in many countries, but it is unlikely you will find any as good as the ones in Denmark!
-They have the name kanelsnegle, and they are really sweet.
+Now, cinnamon rolls might be sold in many countries, but it is unlikely you will find any cinammon rolls as good as the ones in Denmark!
+They have the name ‘kanelsnegle’, and they are really sweet.
 They come in all sizes – small ones and big ones.
 Be sure to buy your cinnamon rolls in a real bakery.
-You will find a couple of them in ever town/city.
+You will find them in every town and city.

 In the wintertime, Danes love to eat æbleskiver.
-It is a Danish snack made from the same dough that is used for pancakes but shaped in balls and baked in the oven.
-No snack is more Danish than this, and even though the Danes only consume it in the winter, it is a true classic that you must try.
+It is a Danish snack made from the same dough that is used for pancakes but shaped into balls and baked in the oven.
+No snack is more Danish than this, and even though the Danes only consume it in the winter, it is a true classic that you must try – even if you visit outside of winter.
 Most people make their own æbleskiver, and they eat them at home.
-But you will find it as a dessert in some restaurants and as a snack in many cafes.
+But you will find them as a dessert in some restaurants, and as a snack in many cafes.

-If you have heard of the concept hygge, but you never found a real explanation for it, simply try to imagine staying inside with your friends, eating æbleskiver and drinking glögg or coffee, while it is snowing outside.
+If you have heard of the concept hygge, but you never found a real explanation for it, simply try to imagine staying inside the house with your friends, eating æbleskiver and drinking glögg or coffee, while it is snowing outside.
+That’s hygge.